pythonianfr/tshistory/README.md

 * a base python API which abstracts away the underlying storage

-* a postgres model, which uses BYTEA fields to store chunks of the series data.
+* a postgres model, which emphasizes the compact storage of successive states of series (not unlike modern version control system)

 The core idea of tshistory is to handle successive versions of timeseries as they grow in time, allowing to get older states of any series.

-Series state can be indexed by either a timestamp (which typically matches the moment a new insertion took place) or a `changeset id` which is a numeric index denoting the exact change leading to a given version.

 # Basic usage